Types of Timeshare Properties

 Timeshare Legal Documents

 When a timeshare project is established, the developer will create a set of legal documents describing the operation of the resort and the timeshare program.
 This paperwork is referred to as the "Program Documents".
 Within this document, there are usually forms of Codes, Covenants, and Restrictions (CCR) that are binding to all owners and any subsequent purchasers of the timeshare property.

 Timeshare Right to Use (Leased)

 With a "Right to Use" ownership, also referred to as Leased Resort, you are given the right to use the property for a specified number of years.
-At the end of that time the usage reverts to the property owner.
-Usually you can sell, donate, or bequeath a "right to use" contract.
-However the expiration date will remain the same.
+At the end of that time, the usage reverts back to the property owner.
+Usually, you can sell the timeshare lease, donate, or bequeath a "right to use" contract.
+However, the expiration date will remain the same.
 Many countries prohibit or severely limit foreign ownership of real estate.
-For this reason most out of country resorts have been forced to use this method.
+For this reason, most out of country resorts have been forced to use this method.

 |Timeshares 101: Beginner Guide||Timeshare Broker||Timeshare Resorts by Name|